The guitar is the most important instrument in metal and if you want to have a powerful guitar sound, you need to know how to mix heavy guitars.

 Creating great-sounding guitar mixes can be challenging.
 A good practice to have a huge guitar sound is to double-track the guitars.

 Some people even go further and quad tracks their guitars.
+This will help to make guitars sound metal.

 But the number of guitar tracks isn’t the point.
 Two guitar tracks are enough.
 The goal is to create good tones and then mix them together and that’s the most challenging task.